 Better yet, what all did Ethan do?

-He turned and headed back to the carriage, hopped into the air and flew to the front seat.
+He turned back towards the carriage and flew to the front seat.
 Nina looked up when he sat down and motioned at her through the driver's window.
 "Looks like it's another two hours until we get to castle Ludia.
-Are you going to be alright back there by yourself?" he asked and she blushed.
+Are you going to be alright back there by yourself?" he asked.

 "Y-yea...of course I'll be fine," she lied, wanting him back there with her to finish whatever conversation he was trying to have with her earlier.